ericoporto/ags-manual-wiki/GlobalVariables.md

 **How do I use global variables?**

-The Global Variables Editor is pretty self-explanitory.
+The Global Variables Editor is pretty self-explanatory.
 To add a variable, right-click and choose "Add".
 You can name the variable, and choose its type and initial value.
 Most of the time you'll probably be using the *int* and *String* types.
 Optionally, you can also set a